DoSomething/legacy-website/documentation/endpoints/users.md

 Only available to a logged in administrator.
 Must include UID of the user in the URL.

+You may optionally append a `?redirect=` query parameter to the returned link to indicate where to redirect after logging in.
+For example, use `?redirect=node/1144` to log in & redirect to Teens For Jeans.

 ```
 POST /api/v1/users/{uid}/magic_login_url
 ```